We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Best rain boots for plantar fasciitis: Chaco Women’s Sierra Waterproof Hiking Boot

 A sturdy lace-up design lets you get a snug fit for maximum stability at the ankles, and a thick rubber sole offers traction and support.
-The best part of these women’s rain boots by Chaco, however, is the removable footbed.
+The best part of the Chaco women’s rain boots, however, is the removable footbed.
 Simply slide out the existing insoles and pop in your orthopedic inserts instead.
 For plantar fasciitis, look for insoles with a cupped heel and good arch support.
 Those with flat feet should seek out a structured neoprene insert, while people with high arches might prefer a cushy foam or gel.

 How muddy will things get?